squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 :octicons-milestone-24: Default: `true`

 The footer displays a _Made with Material for MkDocs_ notice to denote how the site was generated.
-The notice can be removed with the following setting via `mkdocs.yml`:
+The notice can be removed with the following option via `mkdocs.yml`:

 ``` yaml